peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 **Returns:**

-* An arbitrary-precision float floating-point number.
+* An arbitrary-precision floating-point number.

 ### <a id='Increment()'>Increment</a>